kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0033 Airworthiness standards  aircraft engines.md

 \(ii\) Release high-energy debris through the engine casing or result in a hazardous failure of the engine casing,

-\(iii\) Generate loads greater than those ultimate loads specified in §33.23(a), or
+\(iii\) Generate loads greater than those ultimate loads specified in [[Volume 1/C Aircraft/0033 Airworthiness standards  aircraft engines.md#§33.23   Engine mounting attachments and structure.|§33.23]](a), or

 \(iv\) Lose the capability of being shut down.

 \(2\) Following an overspeed event and after continued operation, the rotor may not exhibit conditions such as cracking or distortion which preclude continued safe operation.

-\(e\) The design and functioning of engine control systems, instruments, and other methods not covered under §33.28 must ensure that the engine operating limitations that affect turbine, compressor, fan, and turbosupercharger rotor structural integrity will not be exceeded in service.
+\(e\) The design and functioning of engine control systems, instruments, and other methods not covered under [[Volume 1/C Aircraft/0033 Airworthiness standards  aircraft engines.md#§33.28   Engine control systems.|§33.28]] must ensure that the engine operating limitations that affect turbine, compressor, fan, and turbosupercharger rotor structural integrity will not be exceeded in service.

 \(f\) Failure of a shaft section may be excluded from consideration in determining the highest overspeed that would result from a complete loss of load on a turbine rotor if the applicant:

-\(1\) Identifies the shaft as an engine life-limited-part and complies with §33.70.
+\(1\) Identifies the shaft as an engine life-limited-part and complies with [[Volume 1/C Aircraft/0033 Airworthiness standards  aircraft engines.md#§33.70   Engine life-limited parts.|§33.70]].

 \(2\) Uses material and design features that are well understood and that can be analyzed by well-established and validated stress analysis techniques.

 \(3\) Determines, based on an assessment of the environment surrounding the shaft section, that environmental influences are unlikely to cause a shaft failure.
 This assessment must include complexity of design, corrosion, wear, vibration, fire, contact with adjacent components or structure, overheating, and secondary effects from other failures or combination of failures.

-\(4\) Identifies and declares, in accordance with §33.5, any assumptions regarding the engine installation in making the assessment described above in paragraph (f)(3) of this section.
+\(4\) Identifies and declares, in accordance with [[Volume 1/C Aircraft/0033 Airworthiness standards  aircraft engines.md#§33.5   Instruction manual for installing and operating the engine.|§33.5]], any assumptions regarding the engine installation in making the assessment described above in paragraph (f)(3) of this section.

 \(5\) Assesses, and considers as appropriate, experience with shaft sections of similar design.